We cannot validate someone else’s suffering.

 BUT: Our helplessness is a relief

-This truth is also a relief.
-It ought to remove some of our burden.
-It is not up to us to fix the life of our Loved Ones.
-When we fail, when we are not there when we should be, when our Loved One has to go through something alone, when we run away, when we give up, when we don’t know the answers – that is okay.
+What a relief!
+It is not up to us to fix or redeem the lives of those suffering.
+When we fail, when we are not there as we should be, when our Loved One has to go through something alone, when we run away, when we give up, when we don’t know the answers – that is okay.

 It’s not up to us.

-That task is in the hands of One who is much more capable than we will ever be.
-While we Watch, He Does – and that is how it should be.
+The task of redeeming and fixing suffering is in the hands of One who is much more capable than we will ever be.
+While we Watch, He Does.

-//Do you find it comforting or distressing to realise that Watching changes nothing?
+//Do you find it comforting or distressing to realise that your role in Watching can be quite small?
 Are you satisfied to keep Watching in light of that?
 Why/Why not?

 Join the conversation!
 Comment below.